libby/pedersen-commitment/README.md

 Pedersen commitment scheme has the following properties:

-1. Hiding: A dishonest party cannot discover the honest party's value.
+1. **Hiding**: A dishonest party cannot discover the honest party's value.
-2. Binding: A dishonest party cannot open his or her commitment in more than one way
+2. **Binding**: A dishonest party cannot open his or her commitment in more than one way
-3. Non-correlation: A dishonest party cannot commit to a value that is in some significant way correlated to the honest party's value.
+3. **Non-correlation**: A dishonest party cannot commit to a value that is in some significant way correlated to the honest party's value.

 Using Pedersen commitments we implement [mutually independent